movlanAA/Java-Programming-B27/Java_Cheat_Sheet.md

 ---
 ## Array
-    storing multiple information of similar type to one object instead of using mutliple variables we can use an array to group that inforamtion
+    storing multiple information of similar type to one object instead of using multiple variables we can use an array to group that information

 #### Declaring array: